 What are the Transition Finance Guidelines?

-Following the feedback received through the UK consultation over the summer, the Transition Finance Council has continued to iterate its ‘Transition Finance Guidelines’ to support capital providers identify credible transition finance opportunities.
+Following the feedback received through the international consultation during the Winter, the Transition Finance Council (TFC) has continued to develop its ‘Transition Finance Guidelines’ to help capital providers identify credible transition finance opportunities.

 The Guidelines focus on entity level financing in transitioning corporates or real asset operators (or ‘entities’).